How to create a web service for Microsoft Graph (Microsoft Teams)

 Screen Shot 2021-04-06 at 4.10.29 PM.png

-User read allows Microsoft to verify identity by reading the authenticating user's profile.
+User reading allows Microsoft to verify identity by authenticating the user's profile.

-In the scope we could also include the permissions from step 4, but as they have already been consented to they don’t need to be included.
-You can read about the consent experience here
+We could also include the permissions from step 4 in the scope, but as they have already been consented to, they don’t need to be.
+You can read about the consent experience here.

-At the bottom of the web service definition in FME there are Refresh Token Parameters.
+At the bottom of the FME web service definition, there are Refresh Token parameters.

 This will be automatically configured.
-You will only need to change these if your application in Azure Portal is registered as a Desktop or Mobile Application.
+You will only need to change these if your Azure Portal application is registered as a Desktop or Mobile Application.

-If that is the case, you will need to mark the client secret optional and remove this part of the Request Format:
+If that is the case, you will need to mark the client's secret optional and remove this part of the Request Format:

 &client_secret=[CLIENT_SECRET]